 "Education, Elementary."
 Funk & Wagnalls New World Encyclopedia (2014): 1p.
 1. Funk & Wagnalls New World Encyclopedia.
 Web.
 4 May 2015.

-This guide will provide information and resources relating to Education and the teaching and educator professions.
+This guide provides information and resources related to the Education and Teaching disciplines.